 One of the long-lost rivalries in college football pits Austin versus College Station, Longhorns versus Aggies, and the University of Texas against Texas A&M University.
 These schools haven’t played each other since 2011, and that seems to be long enough for both of the fan bases and alumni networks.
-The wheels are turning, and this historic rivalry could be coming be back very soon.
+The wheels are turning, and many fans want this historic rivalry to come back very soon.

 In a landslide during the Texas A&M Student Body Election on Feb.
 21, 2019, there were 88.71 percent of Aggie students who voted in favor of reinstating the Texas A&M-Texas rivalry game to the football schedule.
 The Aggies made their voices heard, but without even taking the poll, I think we already knew what the outcome will be.